crcn/tandem-old/packages/front-end/README.md

 - refactor inspector tree
   - move to paperclip lib

+* insertion tool should use inspector tree instead of synthetic

 * insertion layer tool
   - `hoveringInspectorNodeIds`
   - ability to insert into layer directly